 Translated by Jay Issei Karslake

-Shopping Guide: How To Use Duty Free Shops In Japan
+Duty Free Shops In Japan - How To Use Them?

 When traveling abroad you can enjoy duty free shopping.
-We have compiled how the duty free shops in Japan work, the details regarding the paperwork required, and information on some of the shops that are duty free.
+We have compiled how the duty free shops in Japan work, the details regarding the paperwork required as well as information on some of the shops that are duty free.

 Written by OsawaKimie

 What is a Duty Free Shop?

 People naturally want to avoid wasting money and have fun while out shopping in Japan.
 If there’s something that you’ve had your eye on but been putting off buying during your stay, why not head to a duty free shop.
 Here you’ll likely find exactly what you were looking for, for a discounted price.

 Duty free shops, located in airports and around town, are stores where the shoppers who met certain requirements (like staying in Japan for less than 6 months) can be excluded from paying the standard 8% sales tax on goods in Japan.

 If you need to buy many souvenirs, why not take a look at the household appliances that Japan prides itself on, or some of the delicious regional foods available?
 Travelers planning on buying numerous souvenirs or wanting to make a large purchase would do well to take advantage of Japan’s many duty free shops and shop smart.